Modi battles for hearts and minds in India’s holy city

 “He doesn’t understand Varanasi,” complained Sahani, 34, whose boats ferry tourists and pilgrims along the holy river.

-“We run the oldest transportation in the city, going back generations, and he didn’t consult us about his plans (to clean up the Ganges and modernize the city).”
+“We run the oldest transportation in the city, going back generations, and he didn’t consult us about his plans (to clean up the Ganges and modernise the city).”

 Modi’s decision to stand in the sacred Hindu city in Uttar Pradesh rather than his home state of Gujarat in 2014 paid off with an overwhelming victory that he celebrated with a prayer on the banks of the Ganges.